This site is not affiliated with Apple Inc.

 Why has this website been created?

-The website will also form one of the ways in which Mr Justin Gutmann will update and communicate with the proposed class members of the claim.
+The website will also form one of the ways in which Mr Justin Gutmann will update and communicate with the class members of the claim.

 What is the claim against Apple about?